"Oh Jesus, Son of the Eternal God have pity on me!" - Michael Servetus

-The publication of the Erroribus was understandably not well received and the immediate effect on Servetus was his exile.
 The German and Swiss Reformers were concerned for the success of their efforts and anything that might jeopardize their work was carefully stamped out or disowned.
 The Emperor was Catholic and they did not want to give the Catholics any good cause to pressure the Emperor to restrict or stop the Reformation.
 Servetus and his thinking fell into that category.
 If Servetus was free to promulgate his views, the Catholics could claim that Protestantism was undermining the very foundations of Christianity and drifting into apostasy.
 Servetus and his book could not be tolerated and so Servetus was censured.
 Servetus eventually found himself without a safe haven in either Protestant or Catholic lands.
 So, at only twenty years of age he found himself a wanted man by both the Reformers and by the Catholics.
-In despair he believed his only escape was to migrate to the New World, perhaps South America.14 For an unknown reason he did not leave for the new world and instead assumed a name, Michel de Villeneuve and fled to Vienna.15
+In despair he believed his only escape was to migrate to the New World, perhaps South America14 although he never went through with this idea.

 Why was the Erroribus so heretical?